Situation in the World

 In the face of all these developments, the communist movement remains fragmented.
 There is no common unity on what kind of strategy and tactics to follow worldwide against the threat of war.
 While the statements of individual communist parties are important, we are faced with the task of uniting all these correct positions on a common ground and presenting them as a perspective to the oppressed peoples of the world.

 While it is important for individual communist parties to meet and exchange ideas, the main task is for the scattered forces to form a new international.
-With this formation, after reaching a consensus on basic ideology issues, we can move forward step by step.
-Decentralization seems more realistic at the moment.
-From there, a more centralized formation (international) can be formed.
+With this formation, after reaching a consensus on basic ideological issues, we can move forward step by step.
+Decentralisation seems more realistic at the moment.
+From there, a more centralised formation (international) can be formed.

 Let us conclude our assessment by mentioning an important detail.
 The Russian imperialism’s invasion of Ukraine has led to a surge in anti-Soviet and anti-communist propaganda.
 At the current stage, it is known that Russia has no resemblance to the Soviet Union and that Putin himself has insulted the Bolsheviks in the person of Lenin.
 Putin does not represent the Soviets, but “Tsarism”!